SOUTHINGTON – A proposed expansion to Tilcon’s Plainville quarrying operation could add 75 acres to Southington’s open space holdings.

 At a press conference surrounded by cranes and dump trucks, Malloy said the I-84 work shows Connecticut can keep major construction projects within budget and on or ahead of schedule.

+He said it's also a symbol of why the transportation network needs massive, long-term investment after decades of neglect, and insisted the lockbox is an essential starting point.
 The General Assembly's transportation committee endorsed the lockbox proposal Monday, but many Republican lawmakers warned they will vote "no" if it reaches a full Senate or House vote without improvements.

 Malloy blasted Republican critics of the current version of the lockbox proposal, dismissing their objections as "political games."
 But later he said he wouldn't rule out revising the proposal if that would attract enough GOP support to pass the measure.